 You have permission to eat out this Thanksgiving.

-Let’s face it, Thanksgiving is a somewhat trying holiday with a very iffy cost-benefit analysis.
+Let’s face it, Thanksgiving is always a somewhat trying holiday with a very iffy cost-benefit analysis.
 The travel schedule is way too compressed.
 Nobody short of those Downtown Abbey people can possibly seat everyone comfortably.
-And with the Current Unpleasantness raging in Washington, any attempt at conversation is going to be like playing hand-grenade bocce.
+And with the Current COVID Unpleasantness raging, any attempt at conversation is going to be like playing hand-grenade bocce.
 With the pins pulled.

-Really, the last thing we need is for the Person Responsible for Cooking to spend thirty-six straight hours sequestered in the kitchen making molds out of strawberry gelatin, fruit cocktail, and cream cheese.
+Really, the last thing we need is for the Person Responsible for Cooking to spend thirty-six straight hours sequestered in the kitchen making molds out of strawberry gelatin and cream cheese.
 Or for The Affable Doofuses Who Don’t Cook to endure thirty-six hours of sheepishly asking if there’s “anything I can do” while loping through the kitchen to get another beer.

 But no, unless there is someone in the family who genuinely enjoys all this kitchen drudgery—and I’m making allowances here for my deceased Great Aunt Bess and/or the Amish—you should actively consider the alternative of eating out for Thanksgiving dinner.
 Reservations are highly recommended.

 OK, there are a few things to be said for stay-at-home Thanksgiving.
 We all have this image tattooed on our cerebrum by that evil, evil Norman Rockwell of The Perfect Thanksgiving Tableau.
 You know, Granny about to set the perfectly golden turkey on the table while the hungry and adoring family watches all wide-eyed?
 Well, here’s a newsflash for my extended family.
-My mother is that “Granny” and she’s 91, almost blind, and couldn’t hold a Pez dispenser at arm’s length, let alone a 19-lb fowl.
+My mother was that “Granny” and couldn’t hold a Pez dispenser at arm’s length, let alone a 19-lb fowl.
 And she was a lousy cook anyway.
-(Editor’s Note: When the author and his wife spent last Thanksgiving with said mother, they ate out.
+(Editor’s Note: When the author and his wife spent a last Thanksgiving with said mother, they ate out.
 For which they were truly thankful.)